soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:JRC
 :   JRC Joint Research Centre of the European Commission, its Directorate General.
 The JRC provides independent, evidence-based science and knowledge, supporting EU policies to positively impact society.
 Relevant policy areas within JRC are [JRC Soil](https://joint-research-centre.ec.europa.eu/scientific-activities-z/soil_en){target=_blank} and [JRC INSPIRE](https://inspire.ec.europa.eu/whos-who-inspire/57734){target=_blank}

+documentation:LLM
+:   Large Language Model is typically a deep learning model based on the transformer architecture that has been trained on vast amounts of text data, usually from know collections scraped from the Internet.

 documentation:Mapserver
 :   [Mapserver](https://mapserver.org){target=_blank} C based software package providing access to remote data through OGC services

+documentation:NLP
+:   Natural Language Processing is an interdisciplinary subfield of computer science and artificial intelligence, primarily concerned with providing computers with the ability to process data encoded in natural language.
+It is closely related to information retrieval, knowledge representation and computational linguistics.

 documentation:Observations and Measurements
 :   A conceptual model for [Observations and Measurements](https://www.ogc.org/standard/om/){target=_blank} (O&M), also known as ISO19156